akhilthandu/Task-Management-System/README.md

 # Task-Management-System
-Web Application for managing Tasks developed using React JS, Express JS and mongoDB
+Web Application for managing Tasks developed using React JS, Express JS and MongoDB